Skip to main content

 Resources and facilities

-• the Blizard Building, housing state-of-the-art facilities for students and staff, including open-plan
+• The Blizard Building, housing state-of-the-art facilities for students and staff, including open-plan research laboratories, a 400-seat lecture theatre and a café

-• extensive library facilities – the Queen Mary library at Mile End, large medical archives at the Royal London and Barts hospitals, and access to the University of London library with 1.4 million volumes
+• Extensive library facilities – the Queen Mary library at Mile End, large medical archives at the Royal London and Barts hospitals, and access to the University of London library with 1.4 million volumes

-• multi-user labs with computers and CCTV for practical classes
+• Multi-user labs with computers and CCTV for practical classes

-• a purpose-built Clinical and Communications Centre, where you can practise clinical methods on mannequins and models, and develop your communication skills with the help of specially trained actors
+• A purpose-built Clinical and Communications Centre, where you can practise clinical methods on mannequins and models, and develop your communication skills with the help of specially trained actors

 We have recently opened a new satellite campus in the heart of Ilford.
 The space will be used for education purposes, enabling medical students to learn both in the classroom and mock ward environment.